Jazz Piano Standards You Should Learn

 This will help you shortcut the learning process and get closer to the soul of the music way quicker.

-Start with Blue Bossa or start with another tune.
+Start with Blue Bossa or start with another song.
 It doesn’t matter.

 What matters is that you use method #3 for now on.
 It will pay off big time.
 Make it happen!

-Now, if you need more help ‘shortcutting’ tunes like this I show you my whole system inside this program here —> www.freejazzlessons.com/premium
+Now, if you need more help ‘shortcutting’ songs like this I show you my whole system inside this program here —> www.freejazzlessons.com/premium

 P.S By the way, jazz has 12 chord patterns that are the most common.
 These patterns repeat over and over again.
 Yes, I show you how to find the jazz standards chords and patterns with every tune inside the program.